-2018 CALL FOR LETTERS OF INTENT TECHNOLOGY TRANSFER AND PRODUCTION ECOMONICS
+CALL FOR LETTERS OF INTENT TECHNOLOGY TRANSFER AND PRODUCTION ECONOMICS

-The Beef Cattle Research Council (BCRC) invites letters of intent (LOI) for projects related to knowledge and technology transfer and production economics that support the sustainability and competitiveness of the Canadian beef industry.
-The deadline to submit a LOI is August 31, 2018 at 11:59 PM MT.
+The Beef Cattle Research Council (BCRC) and Alberta Beef Producers (ABP) invites letters of intent (LOI) for proposals focused on projects related to knowledge and technology transfer and production economics that support the sustainability and competitiveness of the Canadian beef industry.
+The deadline to submit a LOI is August 9, 2019 at 11:59 PM MT.
 LOIs must be prepared on the appropriate form provided by the BCRC and submitted in electronic format to proposals@beefresearch.ca prior to the deadline.